Proven Character and Sincere Concern: The Mark of Faithful Ministry

 Faithful servants seek Christ’s interests above their own and prove themselves through consistent obedience.

-19 But I hope in the Lord Jesus to send Timothy to you soon, that I also may be cheered up when I know how you are doing.
+19 Now I hope in the Lord Jesus to send Timothy to you soon, that I also may be cheered when I learn how you are doing.

-20 For I have no one else like-minded, who will truly care about you.
+20 I have nobody else like him who will genuinely care for your needs.

-21 For they all seek their own, not the things of Jesus Christ.
+21 For all the others look after their own interests, not those of Jesus Christ.

-22 But you know the proof of him, that as a child serves a father, so he served with me in furtherance of the Good News.
+22 But you know Timothy’s proven worth, that as a child with his father he has served with me to advance the gospel.

-23 Therefore I hope to send him at once, as soon as I see how it will go with me.
+23 So I hope to send him as soon as I see what happens with me.

-24 But I trust in the Lord that I myself also will come shortly.
+24 And I trust in the Lord that I myself will come soon.

 Faithful servants seek Christ’s interests above their own and prove themselves through consistent obedience.